 The Micah Project was founded in Tegucigalpa, Honduras, in 2000 by Michael Miller.
 Michael is from Saint Louis, Mo.
-He graduated from Wheaton College in 1994 and taught at charter schools in Houston for four years, before moving to Honduras in early 1998 to work with a ministry that also serves street kids, called the Covenant House.
+He graduated from Wheaton College in 1994 and taught at charter schools in Houston for four years before moving to Honduras in early 1998 to work with a ministry that also serves street-connected youth, called the Covenant House.

-In Oct.
-1998, Hurricane Mitch devastated Honduras.
-Michael immediately found himself with a new role in Tegucigalpa, helping a community of 165 families rebuild their lives by helping form the Villa Linda Miller community six miles outside of the city of Tegucigalpa.
+In October 1998, Hurricane Mitch devastated Honduras.
+Michael immediately found himself with a new role in Tegucigalpa: helping a community of 165 families rebuild their lives by helping form the Villa Linda Miller community six miles outside of the city of Tegucigalpa.
 Today, our Micah House is on property next to Villa Linda Miller.

-Throughout the community-rebuilding process, Michael’s passion for creating a home for the homeless youth was reborn.
-He and his teammate Aminah (Al-Attas) Bradford worked to build a team of supporters and a plan for a new ministry, with the spirit of the Covenant House, but focused on giving street-connected youth a familial environment in which they could heal.
-The first group of eight boys moved into the Micah House in Jan.
-2000.
+Throughout the process of rebuilding this community, Michael’s passion for creating a home for the homeless youth was reignited.
+He and his teammate Aminah (Al-Attas) Bradford worked to build a team of supporters and a plan for a new ministry, with the spirit of the Covenant House, but focused on giving street-connected youth a familial environment in a setting where they could feel at home and take time to heal.
+The first group of eight boys moved into the Micah House in January 2000.

-Our Timothy House is the dorm-style home at the foot of the Buenos Aires neighborhood (where the original Micah House was once located).
-In the Timothy House, young men who have finished high school live while they attend local colleges or trade schools.
+Our Timothy House is a dormitory-style home at the foot of the Buenos Aires neighborhood (where the original Micah House was once located).
+In the Timothy House, young men who have finished high school live while they attend local colleges or trade schools and learn to live on their own.
 Most of the guys also have jobs, either part-time while going to school or full-time as they enter the workforce and learn to live independently.
 Eventually, we help these guys transition to independent-living.

-In 2015, the original Micah House was converted to the Isaiah House This is a place for older teenagers and young men to receive the support they need to leave life on the streets.
-They receive emotional support, spiritual counseling, and skill-training while they transition from living on the streets to the productive, wholesome lives, by God's grace.
+In 2015, the original Micah House was converted to the Isaiah House.
+This is a place for older teenagers and young men to receive the support they need to leave life on the streets.
+They receive emotional support, spiritual counseling, and skill-training while they transition from living on the streets to more productive, wholesome futures, by God's grace.

-The Micah Project Street Ministry reaches out to the children and youth living on the streets of Tegucigalpa.
-The Micah Project ministers to this marginalized population spreading the word that Jesus cares for them.
-As these relationships grow in trust, some of the boys will begin living at the Micah or Isaiah Houses, so they can receive the transformational love and care they need to leave the streets behind.
+The Micah Project street ministry reaches out to the youth, as well as adults, living on the streets of Tegucigalpa.
+The Micah Project ministers to this marginalized population, spreading the good news that Jesus cares for them.
+As our relationships with street-connected youth grow in trust, some of the boys we get to know move into the Micah or Isaiah Houses where they can receive the transformational love and care they need to leave the streets behind.

 The Micah Tech program currently involves daily classes in welding and carpentry at the Micah House for Micah Project residents and a group of teenage boys from the neighboring community.

-There are many other ministries, such as a Sunday night worship meeting open to local friends, home visits (and family assistance), and special meetings for the families of the young men.
-Through service projects, dinners, soccer tournaments and bible studies, the Micah boys reach out to their neighbors.
+We're also privileged to facilitate a variety of other ministries, such as a Sunday night worship meeting open to local friends, home visits (and family assistance), and special meetings for the families of the young men.
+Through service projects and volunteering, dinners, soccer tournaments and Bible studies, the Micah boys reach out to our neighbors in many ways.

-Since 2000, over 60 young men have called the Micah Project their long-term home and family, and hundreds more have been positively affected through the branches of our ministry to the community.
-Currently over 30 boys and young men call one of the three group houses home.
+Since 2000, over 65 young men have called the Micah Project their long-term home and family, and hundreds more have been positively affected through the branches of our ministry to our community.
+Currently over 30 boys and young men call one of our three group houses "home."

-The Micah Project has a combination of Honduran and international missionaries staffing its programs.
-Their commitment to the life long discipleship of these young men is what makes this a family.
-Many of the guys who have moved to independent living stay very connected to The Micah family, often providing mentorship and encouragement to the residents of the homes.
+The Micah Project has a combination of Honduran and international missionaries staffing our programs.
+Their commitment to the life-long discipleship of these young men is what makes our ministry a family.
+Many of the guys who have moved to independent-living stay connected to the Micah Family, often providing mentorship and encouragement to the current residents of our homes.

 The Micah Project is supported financially and in prayer through many faithful individuals, churches and foundations across the United States.
-Micah also receives support from individuals in Honduras.
-Several mission teams a year and many of the extended Micah family visit throughout the year.
+We also receive support from individuals and organizations in Honduras.
+Several mission teams and many of extended Micah Family members visit us in Honduras throughout the year.